n1crack/vuefinder/docs/examples/item-size-configuration.md

 ## Live Demo

-Use the sliders below to adjust grid item dimensions and see the changes in real-time:
+Use the sliders below to adjust item dimensions and icon sizes for both grid and list views.
+Switch between grid and list view in the demo to see how icon sizes change:

 <ClientOnly>
   <ItemSizeConfigurationDemo />